 Should you wish to specify your own weather, we provide a simple means to allow you to import METAR reports into the simulator via the Opus interface.
 All METAR reports can be specified in either standard or extended FSX/Prepar3D format.
 This interface provides you with a simple means to create your own global or localised weather themes by specifying the required METAR string(s) within the import file (the global ICAO station code GLOB can be used to specify global weather).
 In addition you can also save the current dynamic live weather as a named worldwide static theme to be used subsequently at any time and location you desire, see below.

 Live Weather Overview and Locator

 The Weather Overview/Locator feature is independent of both the simulator and the Live Weather Engine, hence, it can be used without the simulator running and before any weather is generated.
 It can be used to either locate specific weather conditions on the map area that match your specified criteria, or obtain a Weather Overview of the general weather conditions.
 This is very useful for locating any weather you are interested in globally, or viewing a simple overview of the weather in a specific region of the world.
-This feature can also be used with Opus Weather Themes.

 World Weather Themes